ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

       > It is better to leave this parameter with a "flexible" value to avoid worrying about putting a particular IP in several places.

     - `protected-mode`\
       Security option for restricting Valkey from listening in interfaces other than localhost.
-Enabled by default, is disabled with value `no` so Valkey can listen through the interface that will have the service cluster IP assigned.
+Enabled by default, is disabled with value `no` so Valkey can listen through the interface that will have the corresponding service's cluster IP assigned.

     - `port`\
       The default Valkey port is `6379`, specified here just for clarity.